mackenzieleach/screwthereview/README.md

 &nbsp;

+**Install Node.js:** In order to use this application, you will need to have Node installed.
+You can do this by navigating to <https://nodejs.org/en/download/> and selecting the appropriate installer for your operating system.

+**Install Yarn via NPM:** Running the command `npm install yarn` will add the yarn package manager that is used in this project to install all dependencies.

-**Install Yarn:** Yarn is the package manager used for the code in the application.
-Running the following command will install all dependencies listed in the package.json file that will be needed for development.
+**Install Dependencies:** Running the following command will install all dependencies listed in the package.json file that will be needed for development.

 ``` *.sh
 yarn install